Verstappen takes pole at Dutch GP, fan ejected for flare use

 The widespread use of flares from Verstappen’s fans has been a concern at some races, particularly at the Red Bull Ring in Austria in July and at last weekend’s Belgian GP — both packed with Verstappen supporters.

+Sainz, who qualified in third, said there should be better control over when flares are used.

+“It’s also important to let the fans know when it’s possible to use the flares and when it’s not.
+It was good that on the in-lap when Max took pole they used them, but not use them in the middle of the race or Lap 1 when we’re in the middle of fights,” Sainz said.
+“At 300 kph (186 miles per hour) with these cars you don’t want any kind of distraction from smoke.
+Hopefully the organization can do a good job in warning when it’s the time to use them, and when it’s not.”

-Carlos Sainz Jr. qualified in third for Ferrari ahead of Mercedes driver Lewis Hamilton, with Verstappen’s teammate Sergio Perez qualifying in fifth.
+Mercedes driver Lewis Hamilton was fourth with Verstappen’s teammate Sergio Perez qualifying in fifth.

 Verstappen was quickest in the first qualifying run, known as Q1, just ahead of Hamilton.